25 Notable alumni of

 -

 James Adomian is an American stand-up comedian, actor, and impressionist.
 He is best known for his work on Comedy Bang!
 Bang!, Chapo Trap House, Last Comic Standing, The Late Late Show with Craig Ferguson where he impersonated President George W. Bush until 2009, and for portraying Bernie Sanders during the 2016 Trump vs. Bernie tour.
-He voices Talking Ben in the Talking Tom and Friends animated series.
+He voiced Talking Ben in the Talking Tom & Friends animated series, and additional voices in the Nickelodeon animated series Pig Goat Banana Cricket.

 -